rusty-bits/OC-tool/README.md

 # OC-tool
-Command line tool for building OpenCore EFI folder
+Command line tool that builds an OpenCore EFI folder from an OpenCore config.plist

-Builds a working EFI folder based on the list of drivers, kexts, acpi and options that your config.plist specifies.

-Note: This tool makes certain assumptions, such as:
+Note: This tool has certain requirements:
 - `git` is installed
-- `xcode`, `nasm`, and `mtoc` required to build EFI files are correctly installed and configured to run from the command line
+- `xcodebuild`, `nasm`, and `mtoc` are installed and configured to run from the command line

 - if you want the tool to compile .dsl files into .aml on the fly, `iasl` needs to be installed, but I recommend you compile them yourself and place them in the extras directory.
 The tool will copy what's needed to the EFI directory.